WarrenU/energy-usage/README.md

 ### 4. Start DynamoDB Local
 You must have a local DynamoDB instance running on port 8000.

-#### Using Docker
+#### Using Docker to run dynamodb locally:
 ```
 docker run -p 8000:8000 amazon/dynamodb-local
 ```

 ### 5. Create the DynamoDB Table
 Once DynamoDB Local is running, you need to create the required table.
 This is done using the AWS CLI.
+This will need to be done if you decide to stop docker later on as theres no persistent storage.

 #### Step 2: Configure the AWS CLI for Local Use
 You can use any values for AWS credentials, as DynamoDB Local does not require real credentials.
-Run:
+Run this if you don't have these set, otherwise ignore:
 ```
 aws configure
 ```